 Warburtons opens a new bakery in its home town of Bolton.
 This is the most modern bakery in Europe.

-Also in this year, the company opened a dedicated gluten-free plant at Newburn, near Newcastle-upon-Tyne.
+In this year, the company opened a dedicated gluten-free plant at Newburn, near Newcastle-upon-Tyne.
 A new wraps and thins plant was introduced to the Bristol bakery and a brand new crumpet plant opened at the Enfield bakery in London.

 A super bakery opens in Bristol, which can produce more than 1.5 million products a week.

-In this year, Her Majesty the Queen and HRH the Duke of Edinburgh also visited the Black O'th' Bank bakery.
+In this year, Her Majesty the Queen and HRH the Duke of Edinburgh also visited the Black O'th Bank bakery.

 Warburtons opened a state of the art bakery in Tuscany Park in Yorkshire, this was the first bakery to have a computerised production line installed.

 Even today, this is one of the most technogically advanced bakeries in the world.

 HRH Duke of Edinburgh opens Warburtons' 11th bakery in Enfield North London.